bl4ckscor3/bl4ckb0t-discord/README.md

 Required libraries (or import as Maven project):

-- Discord4J by austinv11 (https://github.com/austinv11/Discord4J) and its dependencies
+- JDA (https://github.com/DV8FromTheWorld/JDA) and its dependencies
 - log4j + additions